StrohmFn/Wikipedia-Round-Trip/README.md

 For this project the Spring Boot (https://spring.io/) framework is used.

 ## How to use
-For the application to work, a graph file is needed.
+For the application to work, a graph file is needed.__
-You can download the latest .pbf files containing map data here: https://download.geofabrik.de/ Run the PBFParser.java file with this .pdf files to generate the needed graph data.
+You can download the latest .pbf files containing map data here: https://download.geofabrik.de/__ Run the PBFParser.java file with this .pbf files to generate the needed graph data.__
-(Warning: probably a lot of RAM is needed for parsing, depending on the size of the region) Put the generated files in a 'resources' folder at the projects root level.
+(Warning: probably a lot of RAM is needed for parsing, depending on the size of the region)__ Put the generated files in a 'resources' folder at the projects root level.__
-Now you can start the app using this command: java -jar -Xmx10G wiki-trip.jar
+Now you can start the app using this command:__ java -jar -Xmx10G wiki-trip.jar__
-(Note1: This may take some minutes)
+(Note1: This may take some minutes)__
-(Note2: The app also runs with less RAM, but to guarantee smooth behavior 10 gigabytes are recommended) After it finished loading, you should be able to access the app under http://localhost:8080/ using your favorite browser.
+(Note2: The app also runs with less RAM, but to guarantee smooth behavior 10 gigabytes are recommended)__ After it finished loading, you should be able to access the app under http://localhost:8080/ using your favorite browser.__

 ## Screenshots
 Select location on map.